 Sue Uber in small claims court

 DoNotPay uses AI-powered technology to assist you while you file your case against Uber in small claims court.
-This easy to use app for the iPhone helps you file your court forms in no time so you can focus on your claim.
-All you need to do is let the app know what type of claim you are trying to file, who you are suing, and basic information about yourself to fill out forms.
-This includes writing an effective demand letter.
+This easy-to-use app works in any browser helps you to file your court forms in no time so you can focus on your claim.
+All you need to do is let the app know what type of claim you are filing, who you are suing, and the necessary information about yourself.
+It will help you write an effective demand letter.

 How suing Uber with DoNotPay works

 To sue Uber in small claims court using DoNotPay, you will need to follow these steps:

 - DoNotPay app is available directly in your .